Electric Motor Torque Calculator

 How does an electric motor work?

-It is easy to determine whether the electric motor is working correctly, but few chosen know how they work.
+It is easy to determine whether the electric motor is working correctly, but few choose to know how they work.
 Keep reading; you are about to become one of the selected ones.

 In case you think you have not seen an electric motor, you have one in the water pump of your house or your living room fan.
 Electric motors are everywhere, converting electrical energy into mechanical energy, making a shaft rotate.
 We have two main types of electrical motors: